adrianoBP/better-wordle/README.md

 It was noticed during the investigation and development phases, that, after guessing the word of the day, users want to play the game again.

 To facilitate this, users can play again with a random word, which is selected by the server.
-When the server choses a word, it will provide the client with an `id` represents the index of the word in the database.
+When the server chooses a word, it will provide the client with an `id` that represents the index of the word in the database.
 When the user tries to guess a word, the ID will also be passed to the server which will be used to verify the word.

 Users can also edit the word length (between 4 and 8 letters) as well as specify the word difficulty:

-- Level 1, composed by ordinary British and American English words
+- Level 1, composed of ordinary British and American English words
-- Level 2, composed by less common American English words
+- Level 2, composed of less common American English words
-- Level 3, composed by uncommon British and American English, Names and Acronyms
+- Level 3, composed of uncommon British and American English, Names and Acronyms

 When a new random game is started, the settings are added as URL parameters, allowing the users to send the link to a friend or colleague.
 Once the URL is opened, the application will recognize the parameters and start a new random game with the parameters in the URL.